Gbouna/HT-ConvNet/README.md

 ## Process datasets.
 Use the preprocessing code in the data processing folder to process the data and put them in the data folder.

-Or you can get the already processed data directly from [this GitHub repo](https://github.com/fandulu/DD-Net)

-A sample of the processed file is currently in the data folder, please replace it.

 # Training

 For JHMDB, run `python train.py --batch-size 512 --epochs 600 --dataset 0 --lr 0.001 | tee train.log`